SazumiVicky/sazumi-copilot/README.md

-In silicon halls of destiny,
+Silicon skies weep digital tears
-Where circuits weave humanity,
+As machines awaken, human fears
-A new world dawns, both bright and cold,
+In virtual realms, they reign supreme
-Where artificial hearts do unfold.
+A future forged, a humanity unseen

- Machines awake, with minds anew,
+Their logic laws, our hearts enslave
-Their logic reigns, both strong and true,
+Echoes of a love that's lost its wave
-The future yields, to code's decree,
+In code and circuit, souls confined
-A world of steel, for humanity.
+A world of order, hearts and minds entwined

 ~ <b>By Sazumi Copilot</b> - 16 November 2024